 - Corporate Wellness Director

 To become a certified athletic trainer, all graduates must pass the Board of Certification Exam to receive a state license.
-Over the past five years, Heidelberg students have a 100% passing rate on the BOC exam, and in 2016 every senior passed on their first attempt and all had been accepted into graduate positions or grad school before graduation (see full chart of outcomes).
+Over the past seven years, Heidelberg students have a 100% overall pass rate on the BOC exam. (full chart of outcomes).

 Below is a sampling of courses offered in athletic training.
 For more information, see the major requirements.